Penn State's Switch from Coal to Natural Gas

 Why is Penn State converting its coal-powered steam plant to natural gas?

 Penn State’s University Park campus uses steam for heating, cooling, cooking, lab work and laundry in more than 200 buildings.
 Steam is distributed to buildings via a network of 17 miles of underground piping.
 University Park has a West Campus Steam Plant (WCSP), built in 1929, that provides primary steam production.
 Its East Campus Steam Plant (ECSP), built in 1972, serves peak steam demands.
-Currently, 95% of the steam is produced by burning 70,000 tons of coal each year in four 1960s-era boilers.
-The remaining steam is produced by burning natural gas or fuel oil.

 The University is now upgrading and improving the efficiency of its steam system.
 After analyzing a range of alternatives, Penn State plans to convert the WCSP’s coal-fired systems to burn natural gas.

 What are the advantages of using natural gas instead of coal?

 - Environment—Using natural gas reduces emissions by nearly 50% over coal, including the production of greenhouse gases, which contain dangerous levels of carbon dioxide and nitrous oxide (see the benefits of switching to natural gas below)

 - Regulations—The University is ensuring compliance with federal clean-air regulations